axelpaul/maul-cli/README.md

 # maul-cli

-A small CLI for [Maul](https://app.maul.is) — the lunch ordering system.
-Browse the weekly menu, pick your meals, and submit orders without leaving the terminal.
+A small CLI for [Maul](https://app.maul.is) the lunch ordering system.
+Browse the weekly menu, pick your meals, and submit orders without leaving the terminal, or have your agent do it for you.

 ## Getting started